Best toys what looks like magnetic tiles for younger & older

 Conclusion

-Magnet tiles are fun, but they are certainly not the only kind of toy where you can build beautiful things with magnets.
+Magnet tiles are nice, but they are certainly not the only kind toys where you with magnets you can build beautiful things.

-The toys on this list are good alternatives, whether you want extra toys or are looking for something for after they've run out of tiles.
+The toys on this list are good alternatives, whether you want extra toys want or are looking for after they have had enough of the tiles.

 Also read: we've looked at many magnetic toy sets, but these 12 are really the best